Preservation Easement Program

 Historic New England does not currently protect any properties through preservation easements in Vermont.
 We are interested in working with Vermont homeowners concerned about the preservation of their property.

-For additional details and information about the Stewardship Easement Program, contact us at 617-994-6642 or via e-mail.
+For additional details and information about the Preservation Easement Program, contact us at 617-994-6642 or via email.